 To have a boot removed, the driver must pay the boot-removal fine of $100 and all outstanding parking fines.

-If a student with a permit accrues three or more citations, or is booted, that student’s permit will be suspended for the remainder of the academic year.
+If a student with a permit accrues three or more citations, or is booted, that student’s permit may be suspended for the remainder of the academic year.
 Permit revocation decisions are based solely on the accumulation of three violations that have been un-appealed or unsuccessfully appealed.
 All decisions are final.